petrijr/backend-test-task-solution/README.md

 ### Final Remarks

 - The timestamps in the two files cover a range of about 7 days worth of timestamps.
-The program should simulate time passing faster, so that the events are processed as fast as possible.
+The program should have a configurable speedup to simulate time passing faster and should work correctly with any reasonable speedup factor.
+- The program must stream input events and not read all of them into memory at once.
-- Extra credit if the software is resilient to crashes - meaning that if it is interrupted at any point during processing, it will continue from where it left off. reprocessing as little messages as possible, but it most not miss or duplicate any notifications due to crash/restart.
+- Extra credit if the software is resilient to crashes - meaning that if it is interrupted at any point during processing, it will continue from where it left off, reprocessing as little messages as possible, but it must not miss or duplicate any notifications due to crash/restart.
 - You are also free to use any databases or libraries or any other components, as long as they are freely available for us to install for testing.